JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 )
 ```

-In the following example, we create an animation of the surface defined above, where we change the camera's position in each frame.
-To change the camera position, we can use the `plot!` function and the `camera` keyword arguments as follows
+We can create an animation by modifying some parameters of the plot.
+For example, to change the camera angle, we use the `plot!` function with the `camera` keyword arguments.

 ```julia
 anim = @animate for i in vcat(30:60, 60:-1:30)